selimssevgi/learning/psychology/7-habits-of-highly-effective-people.md

    basis, would make a tremendous positive difference in your personal life?

 2. what one thing in your business or professional life would bring similar results?

+- habit 1 says, "you are the creator, you are in charge"
+  - four unique human endowments:
+    1. imagination
+    2. conscience
+    3. independent will
+    4. self-awareness

+- habit 2 is the first or mental creation

 - habit 3 is the personal fruit, the practical fulfillment of habits 1 and 2